Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

     * It doesn't work with gd32vf103 processor.
-    * It need Nuclei CPU configured with TEE, PMP, sPMP feature
+    * It needs Nuclei CPU configured with TEE, PMP, sPMP feature
     * Need to enable PMP in <Device.h> if PMP present in CPU.
     * Need to enable TEE in <Device.h> if TEE present in CPU.
     * Need to enable SPMP in <Device.h> if SPMP present in CPU.